 - Analytics Reporting Parameters (including Analytics target period, etc.).

-NOTE 1: Target of Analytics Reporting can be provided per individual Analytics ID.Inputs, Optional:
+NOTE 1: Target of Analytics Reporting can be provided per individual Analytics ID.

+NOTE 2: Target of Analytics Reporting sent by the V-RE-NWDAF to the H-RE-NWDAF only contains the inbound roaming UE(s), and the Target of Analytics Reporting sent by the H-RE-NWDAF to the V-RE-NWDAF only contains the outbound roaming UE(s).

+Inputs, Optional:

 - Analytics Filter Information.